 What You'll Study

 The Foundation Year is designed to give you a strong knowledge and skills base aligned with your chosen four-year degree.
-Following a solid grounding in scientific principles or behavioural sciences in your first block of teaching, you will study bespoke modules aligned with your discipline.
-This could involve studying the human body in health and disease and how to encourage healthy and sustainable behaviours, or the biology of terrestrial and marine animals and the impacts of their interactions with humans, or you might focus on the physical sciences and how they can help change the world for the better.
+Following a solid grounding in scientific principles in your first term of teaching, you will study bespoke modules aligned with your discipline.
+For the Bioveterinary Science course, this will involve considering the biology of terrestrial and marine animals and the impacts of their interactions with humans.
 Whatever you aspire to, we can offer you a supportive and incremental introduction to your science degree.

 In Year 1 (Level 4), you will build a strong foundation in animal health, starting with an understanding of what is normal in healthy animals.
 This knowledge is essential for identifying and addressing disruptions to health caused by disease in the later years of the course.
 You will study key topics such as cell structure, biochemistry, genetics, anatomy, physiology, metabolism and immunology to understand how the body functions.
 You will also explore animal husbandry, normal animal behaviour, and consider how animals can be managed to enhance welfare.
-You will gain essential laboratory skills such as microscopy, microbiology and molecular biology, and will receive training in conducting scientific research and scientific communication.
+You will gain essential laboratory skills such as microscopy, microbiology and molecular biology, and you will receive training in conducting scientific research and scientific communication.
 You will also start to consider how to develop and test scientific hypotheses, design experiments, and analyse data.
 Together, these elements represent the first step in your journey towards becoming a Bioveterinary Scientist.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.